What is Google Pay-Per-Click Advertising?

 2. Show Your Ads to Customers Who Have Already Visited Your Site

 As consumers, we’ve all experienced these ads.
-You visit a site to look at shoes, and next thing you know, shoe ads are following you around the internet.
+You visit a site to look at shoes, and the next thing you know, shoe ads are following you around the internet.
 This strategy is known as “Remarketing.”
 Google allows advertisers to track when people leave their site without purchasing or filling out a contact form.
 Remarketing then displays relevant ads to those consumers who have already shown interest in certain products or services.
-These ads display for audiences across many different websites, platforms, and devices.
+These ads are displayed for audiences across many different websites, platforms, and devices.
 Learn more about Remarketing.

 3. Reach Your Local Customers